 The tour finally ended with Shaurya actually spending more time looking out from the side of the auto-rickshaw than watching the animals through their cages.
 We got off, went out and waited for another ride to the Metro station for our way back.

 Now, my junior Einstein, remembered the names of the places we had crossed earlier in the day and so even before I could call out to another auto and ask him to take us to our destination, Shaurya started calling out to the auto wallas passing by to take us to khan market.
 Strangely, many of them refused to go to that side and my little one felt that I probably did not wish to take him on an auto.
-3 wheeler 2bSo, he stopped right in the middle of the road and turned around and asked me, “Do you even want me to go on an auto?”.
-This came off as some funny surprise and I was rendered speechless for a moment to see him, assert himself like that.

 Luckily, I found one that very minute who agreed to take us and once back, we spent the rest of the day at home with me cooking his favorite things for dinner and him narrating his experiences of the day, standing by my side in the kitchen.